wcresko/lab_website/_posts/news/2019_micorbial_methods.md

   - Currey
   - Beck
   - Bassham
-  - Crekso
+  - Cresko
   - Microbiome
   - Stickleback
   - 16s methods
 link: https://msystems.asm.org/content/4/4/e00331-19
 ---

 Our study design and insights should provide a useful example for others desiring to quantify microbiome variation at biological levels in the face of various technical factors in a variety of systems. [link](#).